Introduction to Volleyball

 Later Developments of Tennis

 As years passed, Mintonette started evolving, introducing new rules worldwide.
-This included three hits rule, the switch to 15 points per set, use of volley serves and other rules such as the inability to hit from the back row.
+This included three hits rule, the switch to 15 points per set, the use of volley serves, and other rules such as the inability to hit from the back row.

 Volleyball as Summer Olympics Sport